marciocrodrigues/omnistack11/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+Your app is ready to be deployed!<br />

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.<br />

-Projeto criado na semana omnistack 11, backend feito em node, interface web em ReactJS e mobile em React Native.

 ## Available Scripts from Api with node (Project BACKEND)

+In the project directory, you can run:

 ### `npm start`

 Starts Api at door 3333 (http://localhost:3333).<br />

-## Availabre Scripts from Mobile with React Native (Project)
+## Availabre Scripts from Mobile with React Native (Project MOBILE)

+In the project directory, you can run:

+### `npm start`

+Runs the app mobile in the development mode.<br />
+Open [http://localhost:19002] to view it in the browser.

+Install Expo in Phone for test, use QR Code for open o App.<br />

+The App will reload if you make edits.